-In a lot of cases, the contractor that you are talking to might not be including certain fees or materials upfront.
+In a lot of cases, the contractor that you are talking to might not be including certain fees or material costs upfront.
 In the end, you might very well see the price that you were quoted skyrocket—or you might receive less-than-satisfactory work.
 Cheaper is generally not better, especially if someone offers a significantly lower price than high-performing companies in the area.

 Working with a general contractor means establishing a relationship, which means that you should always talk with at least a few to find the right fit.
-When you work with a contractor, comfort and communication is absolutely crucial.
+When you work with a contractor, comfort and communication are crucial.
 But, talking to multiple contractors can also help you to find a realistic quote for your renovation.

 When you compare bids, you gain the ability to find a great price range for your budget.
-Once that is done, you can compare those bids and the individual teams that they came from.
+Once that is done, you can compare those bids and the individual teams they came from.
 Using all of this information, you can pick a reasonable budget that accommodates the changes that you would like to see.

 If you are working to nail down your ideal budget with a contractor, remember to be transparent with them.
-A common mistake that homeowners make is assuming that if they express an interest in a lower budget, they will get a lower quote from the contractor and this just isn’t true.
+A common mistake that homeowners make is assuming that if they express an interest in a lower budget, they will get a lower quote from the contractor, and this just isn’t true.

 When you are honest with your general contractor about budgeting interests and limitations, you give them the ability to find the best possible plan for you.
-This means that they can help you to make the decisions that maximize on what you want without going over budget.
+This means that they can help you to make the decisions that maximize what you want without going over budget.
 Contractors—especially good ones—are not looking to overcharge you, but they do need a realistic understanding of your budget before you can truly talk business.

 Consider the Quality of Contractor for Your Projects

-As we have mentioned, your budget is basically the main guiding factor for your renovation, which means you want to choose a reasonable budget rather than looking for a lower deal.
+As we have mentioned, your budget is the main guiding factor for your renovation, which means you want to choose a reasonable budget rather than looking for a lower deal.
 Unfortunately, when you invest less in services like this, you run the risk of getting low-quality work that might actually lower the value of your home.

 Renovations are not cheap, but they are an investment—and one that you want to take seriously.
 When you don’t invest in high-quality work, the truth is that you likely won’t get it.
 Companies that charge significantly less than top performers are known to be a point of confusion for homeowners.
 In a lot of cases, you might end up with limited options for your renovation—or you might just end up with bad work.

 While you don’t need to work with the most expensive contractor, remember that a lot of the time, you get what you pay for.
 As you outline your budget, consider what you truly want to see from the renovation.
 Renovations are a very serious investment, so working with a top-performing group can be beneficial.
-Any time that you consider a renovation, spending a fairly large amount of money should be expected.
+Any time you consider a renovation, spending a large amount of money should be expected.

-A big renovation can come with a very large price tag, which is why you truly need to consider your budget in advance.
-You might not have an exact number, but having a general ballpark estimate can help you to communicate more clearly with your contractor so you get the best renovation for your investment.
+A big kitchen renovation or bathroom renovation can come with a very large price tag, which is why you truly need to consider your budget in advance.
+You might not have an exact number, but having a general ballpark estimate per square foot can help you to communicate more clearly with your contractor, so you get the best renovation for your investment.